2003–04 AEK Athens F.C. season: Overview

-AEK had the opportunity to compete for the second consecutive season in the Champions League groups, and the need for this to happen became even more imperative for financial reasons, since the team was facing huge financial problems.
-On its way, the Swiss Grasshopper and the yellow-blacks were considered favorites for qualification.
+AEK had the opportunity to compete for the second consecutive season in the Champions League group stage, and the need for this to happen became even more imperative for financial reasons, since the team was facing huge financial problems.
+On their way, the Swiss Grasshopper and the yellow-blacks were considered favorites for qualification.
 In the first match at the Hardturm, the AEK did not appear ready and the Swiss had the upper hand and even if they became more threatening offensively in the second half, the Swiss team scored, the match ended 1–0 and things became difficult for the Greek team.
 The rematch that took place at the Leoforos Alexandras Stadium with AEK entering the match very strongly and with 2 goals and an own goal were already getting a qualifying score by the 39th minute.
-In the second half, however, Grasshoppers scored, but AEK responded with a goal by Liberopoulos and in the last minutes the Swiss team put a lot of pressure on the Greek team without finally being able to score the goal that would have given them qualification.
+In the second half, however, Grasshoppers scored and in the last minutes the Swiss team put a lot of pressure on the Greek team without finally being able to score the goal that would have given them qualification.
 Thus, AEK qualified for a second year in a row in the group stage of the Champions League and were drawn with Monaco, Deportivo La Coruña and PSV Eindhoven, where they finished last after 2 draws and 4 defeats.

 In the Greek Cup, AEK first eliminated Doxa Drama then they qualified without an opponent to the Round of 16, where they also eliminated Agrotikos Asteras and then they faced Iraklis, where they also got an easy qualification.
 In the semi-finals AEK came across Panathinaikos.
-The first match at the Apostolos Nikolaidis Stadium ended 2–2 with both teams scoring one goal each towards the end of the match.
+The first match at the Leoforos Alexandras Stadium ended 2–2 with both teams scoring one goal each towards the end of the match.
 In the rematch at Giannis Pathiakakis Stadium, the yellow-blacks appeared inferior to the circumstances, ultimately losing with 0–1 and thus they were eliminated from the final.

-As the season progressed, the team's financial and administrative situation appeared to have reached its limits, with the result that the very existence of the club was threatened.
-Top scorer of this bad season in the league for AEK, Nikos Limberopoulos with 13 goals, while Vasilios Lakis scored 10 goals.
+As the season progressed, the team's financial and administrative situation appeared to have reached their limits, with the result that the very existence of the club was threatened.
+Top scorer of this bad season in the league for AEK, Nikos Liberopoulos with 13 goals, while Vasilios Lakis scored 10 goals.